Meet our team

 Lacey Wesche, MSW, LISW

-Lacey is a licensed independent social worker with experience working with children, adolescents and families.
-She has over 10 years experience in community, residential, and private practice settings.
+Lacey is a Licensed Independent Social Worker with experience working with children, adolescents and families.
+She has over 20 years experience in community, residential, and private practice settings.
 Lacey earned her Master of Social Work degree from Eastern Michigan University.

-Lacey enjoys working with children, adolescents and adults in the treatment of anxiety and depressive disorders, grief and women’s issues including dealing with infertility.
+Lacey enjoys working with individuals age 13 and up in the treatment of anxiety and depressive disorders, grief and women’s issues including dealing with infertility.
 She has an extensive background and training in working with survivors of abuse and the treatment of PTSD.
 Lacey utilizes a solution-focused approach including mindfulness-based cognitive behavioral therapy, exposure and family therapy.

 Caitlin Bayer, LPCC